docker/docs/datacenter/ucp/2.1/guides/admin/backups-and-disaster-recovery.md

 Additionally, if UCP is not configured for high availability, you will be temporarily unable to:

-* Log in to the UCP Web UI
+* Log in to the UCP Web UI.
-* Perform CLI operations using existing client bundles
+* Perform CLI operations using existing client bundles.

 To minimize the impact of the backup policy on your business, you should: